Switzerland is a federal democracy. As such, corporate taxes are levied on the federal, cantonal and communal levels.

 Swiss companies must levy a 35 per cent withholding tax on profit distributions (including constructive dividends and liquidation proceeds) to shareholders or related parties, irrespective of whether the beneficiary is a Swiss tax resident.

-Although interest on bonds and other debt certificates issued by Swiss companies is subject to Swiss withholding tax, generally, withholding tax is not levied on interest paid on private loans.
+Although interest on bonds and other debt certificates issued by Swiss companies is subject to withholding tax, withholding tax is not levied on interest paid on private loans, including intercompany loans.
+Withholding tax is not levied on royalties.

 Swiss taxpayers (companies and individuals) may request a withholding tax refund.
 The refund will be granted if certain conditions are fulfilled (e.g., the taxpayers have fulfilled all of their reporting obligations).